 From a distance, the small band of hunters seemed insignificant.
 To Cloud Mover’s tired eyes, they formed a thin arc, moving imperceptibly toward the herd.
 Their fur clad and hooded bodies, with the antlers still attached, had deceived the caribou in the past.
 The great effort in skinning the animals and leaving the face and antlers intact had been left to the women of the band.
 They would skin the game, cook it, and prepare the hides.
 Then they would sit in the background, with the others, as the hunters feasted on their kills, waiting for leftovers to be thrown their way.
 Life was brutal on the taiga.
-He had been the patriarch, and the families had been under his leadership for many years.
+He had been the patriarch.
+Like all Reindeer Hunters, the families had been under his absolute lordship.
 Now, the time drew near when he would be too old to follow the band.
 Like all old people, he would be abandoned to his fate.
 For him, the ancient charade was a haunting reminder that he once wore the antlers on his head but now must stand watch as the younger men played the game.

 He could see Running Calf and Fire-In-The-Bush, his sons, among the arc of men.
-On the periphery, still strong enough to keep up, he could also see his younger brother Three Stags slowly beginning the circle they would try to make around the unsuspecting caribous.
+On the periphery, still strong enough to keep up, he could also see his younger brother Three Stags slowly beginning the circle they would try to make around the unsuspecting reindeers.
+Several summers ago his older brother Black Wolf had died, leaving him as leader.
 It would not be long before Three Stags, his younger brother, would also be too feeble to join in.
 The old ones were passing away to make room for the young.

 “What is father trying to do?”
 Running Calf whispered in disbelief.

 “He is warning us of course!”
 Fire-In-The-Bush frowned.
 “The question is why?”